Cass Technical High School: Bands

 There are beginner, intermediate, advanced and jazz band classes, as well as a marching band.
-The CTMB (marching band), under the direction of Sharon Allen, has performed for Patti LaBelle, Sinbad, and Jay Z as well as various college and university homecomings.
+The CTMB (marching band), under the direction of Sharon Allen, has performed for Patti LaBelle, Sinbad, and Jay-Z as well as various college and university homecomings.
 The marching band was also a part of the 2007 Orange Bowl in Miami, Florida, but was not televised.
 In 2008, the band performed at Texas Southern University.
 In 2010, the CTMB participated in Norfolk State University's Homecoming and won first place in the McDonald's Battle of the Bands.
-In 2013 CTMB went to the 2013 inauguration for President Barack Obama.
+The CTMB went to the 2013 inauguration for President Barack Obama.

 The concert band program rose to prominence under the direction of Harry Begian, who led the Cass Tech bands from 1947 through 1964.
 Under his baton, the concert band performed twice at the Mid-West Band and Orchestra Clinic, and played literature at a level far beyond that normally performed by a public high school band, including the Symphony in B-flat by Paul Hindemith and La Fiesta Mexicana by H. Owen Reed.

 Athletics

 Football

 The Cass Tech Technicians football team (also referred to as the Technicians) is a high school football program in Division 1 Public School League, representing Cass Technical High School.

-Cass Tech won the 2011, 2012 and 2016 MHSAA Division I state championships.
+Cass Tech won the 2011, 2012, 2016, and 2024 MHSAA Division I state championships.